Alan Walden: Early years

-Early career and Capricorn Records
+Early career

 Walden was a sophomore at Mercer University in Macon when his older brother Phil Walden graduated from college and moved to Germany as a lieutenant in the US Army.
 He was made a full-time partner in Phil Walden Artists and Promotions, the promoting company that his brother had founded, and handled the business affairs of the company until his brother returned in 1965.
 It was during this time that Walden managed up-and-coming artist Otis Redding and 44 other black recording artists, breaking racial barriers and helping the agency to become one of the largest black artist management companies in the South.
 In 1965, Redding, Walden, and his brother created Redwal Music, a publishing company to house such songs as "When a Man Loves a Woman", "(Sittin' On) The Dock of the Bay" and "Soul Man".
 All three of these songs went on to win awards for the number one Rhythm and Blues Single of the Year in Billboard, Cashbox, and Record World.

 When Redding died suddenly in 1967, Walden, his brother, and Frank Fenter founded Capricorn Records in Macon, the label that was responsible for bringing The Allman Brothers Band and Southern rock into mainstream America.
 During his stint with Capricorn, Walden signed blues rock singer and guitarist Boz Scaggs.

 Hustler's Inc.

-In 1970, Walden resigned from Capricorn and started Hustler's Inc, a publishing and management company.
+In 1970, Walden resigned from PWA and started Hustler's Inc, a publishing and management company.
 He auditioned 187 bands before settling on Lynyrd Skynyrd, the 13th band he'd seen.
 "I changed my lucky number from 5 to 13," Walden later said.
 Walden worked with Lynyrd Skynyrd until 1974, during which time he published the Southern Rock classics "Freebird", "Sweet Home Alabama", "Gimme Three Steps", and "Simple Man".
 During his time with Lynyrd Skynyrd, vocalist Ronnie Van Zant introduced Walden to up-and-coming Southern rock band Outlaws.
 Walden signed The Outlaws shortly before his separation with Lynyrd Skynyrd, and went on to get The Outlaws signed to Arista Records.
 He helped them achieve three Gold records and one Platinum record between 1974 and 1999, and published their hits "There Goes Another Love Song" and "Green Grass and High Tides".